-ARP-HCY Homeless Children & Youth (ARP-HCY) Fund ARP Homeless I Funding for State- Level Activities A state may reserve up to 25 percent of its allocation for state-level activities, such as- to support training, technical assistance, capacity-building, and engagement at the state and LEA levels; to help LEAs identify and support students experiencing homelessness, especially those in historically underserved populations; for subgrants or contracts to community-based organizations that are well-positioned to identify children and youth and connect them to educationally related supports and wraparound services; for technical assistance and training to LEAs that have not received an EHCY subgrant in the past; to provide support to LEAs to increase access to summer programming and plan for and provide wraparound services for this summer (summer 2021), in collaboration with state and local agencies and other community-based organizations; and to analyze where there are significant concentrations of students and families experiencing homelessness across their state (including in LEAs that are not existing EHCY subgrantees), and how they will ensure that supports from ARP Homeless I can reach them.
-ARP Homeless I Funding for LEAs After reserving up to 25 percent of its ARP Homeless I allocation for state-level activities, an SEA must distribute the remaining ARP Homeless I funds (at least 75 percent of the SEA's total allocation) to LEAs, primarily to supplement existing EHCY LEA subgrants, and- for identifying students this spring and to connect students experiencing homelessness and their families to summer learning and enrichment programs this summer (summer2021); to engage students and their families in preparation for this fall; for subgrants or contracts to community-based organizations that are well-positioned to identify children and youth and connect them to educationally related supports and wraparound services; for technical assistance and training to LEAs that have not received an EHCY subgrant in the past; and to provide support to LEAs to increase access to summer (summer 2021), in collaboration with state and local agencies and other community-based organizations; and to award contracts to community-based organizations for help to identify historically underserved populations, as well as to provide wraparound services to these students.
+ARP Homeless I Funding for State-Level Activities

+ALSDE may reserve up to 25 percent of its allocation for State-level activities, such as-

+- to support training, technical assistance, capacity-building, and engagement at the State and LEA levels; - o to help LEAs identify and support students experiencing homelessness, especially those in historically underserved populations; - o for subgrants or contracts to community-based organizations that are wellpositioned to identify children and youth and connect them to educationally related supports and wraparound services; - o for technical assistance and training to LEAs that have not received an EHCY subgrant in the past; - o to provide support to LEAs to increase access to summer programming and plan for and provide wraparound services for this summer (summer 2021), in collaboration with State and local agencies and other community-based organizations; and - o to analyze where there are significant concentrations of students and families experiencing homelessness across the State (including in LEAs that are not existing EHCY subgrantees), and how they will ensure that supports from ARP Homeless I can reach them.

+ARP Homeless I Funding for LEAs After reserving up to 25 percent of its ARP Homeless I allocation for State-level activities, ALSDE must distribute the remaining ARP Homeless I funds (at least 75 percent of its total allocation) to LEAs, primarily to supplement existing EHCY LEA subgrants, and-

+- o for identifying students this spring and to connect students experiencing homelessness and their families to summer learning and enrichment programs this summer (summer 2021); - o to engage students and their families in preparation for this fall; - o for subgrants or contracts to community-based organizations that are wellpositioned to identify children and youth and connect them to educationally related supports and wraparound services; - o for technical assistance and training to LEAs that have not received an EHCY subgrant in the past; and - o to provide support to LEAs to increase access to summer programming and plan for and provide wraparound services for this summer (summer 2021), in collaboration with State and local agencies and other community-based organizations; and - o to award contracts to community-based organizations for help to identify historically underserved populations, as well as to provide wraparound services to these students.